Magora-IOS/MAGTablesCollections/README.md

 	makeReloadOperations: animated: completion:
 	makeAllItemOccurenciesDeleteOperations: animated: completion:

-II Redefinition: Here exists category for redefinition of methods to get better control over tableManager: MAGTableManager+Redefinition

-1 If you use MAGBaseCell as cells, then you have additional possibilities:
+II For better results use MAGBaseCell as cells, bcs then you will have additional possibilities:

 1) Cells extended with good system of separators displaying inside cell
-2) Autocalculation of cell's height.
+2) Autocalculation of cell's height bypassing stupid system methods (which differs for iOS versions).
 To have it you should:
 	a) To know about "top view" is subview with minimal Y of cell's contentView's subviews (it is important far)
 	b) So you can specify that bottom margin should be equal to topView y: bottomMarginEqualToTopViewMargin = YES
 	c) else if you want custom bottom margin, then bottomMarginEqualToTopViewMargin = NO, bottomMargin = 15.0 (for example)